 Netflix is also available as a downloadable application on a large number of games consoles.

-If you have a PlayStation 4, PS3, Xbox One, Xbox 360, Wii U or even a Wii, you can watch Netflix in varying qualities - depending on the ability of the console itself.
+If you have a PlayStation 4, PS3, Xbox One, Xbox 360, or the now discontinued Wii U or Wii, you can watch Netflix in varying qualities - depending on the ability of the console itself.

-The Nintendo Wii, for example, is only capable of standard definition playback, while the PS4 and Xbox One can not only play Ultra HD content, they are both compatible with HDR video too.
+The Nintendo Wii, for example, is only capable of standard definition playback, while some models of the PS4 and Xbox One can not only play Ultra HD content, they are both compatible with HDR video too (PS4 Pro, Xbox One S and Xbox One X).

 You just have to select Netflix from any of the console's main user interfaces, using either a gamepad or dedicated remote if you have one.